Rule Development

 Rule Development Calendar

-On December 10, 2019, the Air Pollution Control Board will consider adopting the 2020 Rule Development Calendar.
+On December 12, 2023, the Air Pollution Control Board adoped the 2024 Rule Development Calendar.
 Health and Safety Code §40923(a) requires the District to publish each January a list of regulatory measures scheduled, or tentatively scheduled, for consideration during the following year.
 Except for limited exceptions, the District may only propose consideration of regulatory measures during a year if those measures appear on the published list.
 State law does not require that the rulemaking calendar include control measures to comply with federal requirements, to abate substantial endangerment to the public health, to implement Air Toxic Control Measures published by the California Air Resources Board (CARB), or to implement contingency measures after a CARB determination of inadequate progress.
-The 2020 Rule Development Calendar is available below as a download.
-For additional information or questions, contact Ali Ghasemi by email at aghasemi@vcapcd.org or by telephone at (805) 303-4016
+The 2024 Rule Development Calendar is available below as a download.
+For additional information or questions, contact Danny McQuillan by email.

 Compliance Dates